wso2/docs-ei/en/micro-integrator/docs/develop/creating-artifacts/creating-a-proxy-service.md

     </tr>
     <tr class="even">
     <td>WSDL-Based proxy</td>
     <td>This template generates a proxy service from the remotely hosted WSDL of an existing web service.
-The endpoint information is extracted from the WSDL.
+The endpoint information is extracted from the WSDL you specify.
     </td>
     </tr>
     <tr class="odd">